 Working in the interdisciplinary field of American studies, Amy Kaplan's scholarship and teaching focus on the culture of imperialism, comparative perspectives on the Americas, prison writing, the American novel, and mourning, memory and war.

-A wide-ranging critic of American culture and policy and of the language of empire today, Kaplan has published recent essays on academic life in occupied Palestine, the discourse of “homeland security” in response to 9/11, the place of Guantanamo Bay in American history, and analogies between the American and Roman Empires, as well as articles on Mark Twain and Herman Melville.
-She is currently exploring the persistent and powerful working of Zionism in American culture and politics.
+A wide-ranging critic of contemporary American culture and policy, Kaplan has published essays on the place of Guantanamo Bay in American history, the discourse of “homeland security” in response to 9/11, analogies between the American and Roman Empires, academic life in Palestine in the Chronicle of Higher Ed, as well as articles on Mark Twain and Herman Melville.
+She is currently writing a cultural history of American representations of Israel.